Skip to content

 Before expanding, verify:

 If all 6 are true, expand.
 If 4-5 are true, prepare for expansion in 30-60 days.
-Below that, focus on AU first.
+Below that, focus on your primary market.

-!World map showing AU brand expansion trajectory: AU → NZ → US → UK → EU The international expansion sequence for AU brands.
-Most don't get past US; the ones who do build A$5M+ businesses.
+!World map showing brand expansion trajectory across multiple markets The international expansion sequence.
+Most operators don't get past their second market; the ones who do build $5M+ businesses.
 Photo: Unsplash / Yulia Buchatskaya.

 Operator stories: International expansion payoff

-"I was at A$52k/month AU revenue when I decided to expand to NZ," said a Sydney accessories operator.
-"It was the low-risk test case — same timezone, similar culture, easy 3PL access via my existing AU supplier.
-I committed A$5,000 to initial NZ inventory and A ,500/month in Meta spend.
-Result: NZ hit A$8k/month revenue within 60 days.
-Chargeback rate stayed low (0.2%), repeat rate was as strong as AU.
-Total investment A$8,500, revenue within 6 months was A$45k (payback in month 2).
-It taught me the international playbook without risk, and NZ is now a permanent A$9-12k/month channel."
+"I was at $52k/month revenue when I decided to expand to a neighbouring market," said an accessories operator.
+"It was the low-risk test case — similar timezone, similar culture, easy 3PL access via my existing supplier.
+I committed $5,000 to initial NZ inventory and ,500/month in Meta spend.
+Result: NZ hit $8k/month revenue within 60 days.
+Chargeback rate stayed low (0.2%), repeat rate was as strong as my primary market.
+Total investment $8,500, revenue within 6 months was $45k (payback in month 2).
+It taught me the international playbook without risk, and NZ is now a permanent $9-12k/month channel."

-Another operator shared: "We expanded from AU to US when revenue was A$75k AU/month.
-We didn't cut corners: hired a US-based contractor for A$3,500/month to manage US ops locally, committed A
+Another operator shared: "We expanded to a second major market when primary-market revenue was $75k/month.
+We didn't cut corners: hired a US-based contractor for $3,500/month to manage US ops locally, committed